Will-Banksy/tower/README.md

 Functions do not have parameters, since they operate directly on the stack, and so any arguments you want to pass to a function have to be pushed onto the stack.
 This does mean that the responsibility of ensuring functions are provided all required arguments falls upon the programmer.

+Currently being worked on though is a system of checking *stack effects*, where the exact inputs and outputs of every function are checked to make sure they are correct, much like type checking in most languages - this really requires generics and as a dependency of that, traits/interfaces, which are also planned.
+Further along, a method of type erasure will be made where the constraints of the stack effect checking is too restrictive.

 ## Syntax

 Top level tower code is currently composed entirely of comments and the arguably more exciting function declarations.
 Since all functions operate on a stack rather than taking arguments and returning values, tower code is essentially just postfix notation.

+UTF-8 is fully supported, so that identifiers can be constructed out of *any* unicode characters except whitespace, or in ways that would identify it as another token type such as a numeric literal.
+E.g. `fn ✨ = "sparkle" println ;` is valid but `fn "sparkle" = "✨" println ;` is not.

+Of note is that right now, all tokens are whitespace delimited.
+E.g. `fn main = 1 println ;` is valid but `fn main=1 println;` is not - `main=1` will be parsed as a single identifier, as will `println;` and due to the lack of the `=` and `;` tokens the function declaration will not make it through parsing.

 ### Comments